Sonora27/syriatel_churn_classification_analysis/readme.md

 SyriaTel has a significant issue with customer churn, which means that a customer will stop doing business with SyriaTel in the very near future.
 Major cellphone companies have churn rates that rarely exceed 2% in modern times, yet SyriaTel's churn rate is over 14%!

-I have been contracted by SyriaTel to create a model that predicts customer churn in order for them to improve their ability to retain their customers.
+The goal of this project is to create a model for SyriaTel that predicts customer churn in order for them to improve their ability to retain their customers.

 ## Repository Structure
 * pngs -- folder that contains visualizations that were vital to my analysis